Young man smoking

 THC zips into your bloodstream almost instantly upon smoking or vaping cannabis, quickly binding to CB1 receptors in your brain.
 Those receptors control mood, memory, and motor coordination, so you can expect an uptick in sensory perception, loosened inhibitions, and an altered sense of time.

-That’s what people love about cannabis - in the right dose, of course.
-Sometimes, though, it can cross the ine and you end up overstimulating those same pathways.
+That’s what people love about cannabis … in the right dose, of course.
+Sometimes, though, it can cross the line, and you end up overstimulating those same pathways.
 Suddenly, colors seem too bright, sounds too loud, your heart races, or you feel disconnected from your surroundings.

 Edibles add another layer: the liver converts THC into 11-hydroxy-THC, a metabolite that crosses the blood-brain barrier even more efficiently.
-Translation: delayed but intensified high that lasts way longer than smoking or vaping.
+Translation: you have a delayed but intensified high that lasts way longer than smoking or vaping.

 You might think nothing’s happening after 30 minutes, take another bite, and then find yourself three hours deep in couch lock.
 Whether you inhale or ingest, nose-diving into a supercharged high happens when your brain floods with more THC than your body can process smoothly.

-The top question on your mind right now - is this going to be forever?
-Pump the brakes, it’s only temporary.
-But how long does it take to get unhigh, exactly?
+The top question on your mind right now: Is this going to be forever?
+Pump the brakes; it’s only temporary.

 Your body metabolizes THC at its own pace.
-The acute high generally peaks within 30 minutes and fades over two to three hours if you smoke or vape weed, but you might feel a little something lingering for up to 6 hours depending on how much you consumed and your tolerance.
+The acute high generally peaks within 30 minutes and fades over two to three hours if you smoke or vape weed, but you might feel something lingering for up to six hours, depending on how much you consumed and your tolerance.

-Just like how to not smell like weed, the best advice on how to get unhigh quick is to learn how to prevent it going forward.
+Just like learning how to not smell like weed, the best advice on how to get unhigh quickly is to learn how to prevent it in the first place.
 This means being smarter about dosing.
-But, there’s nothing you can do at this point - as they say, it is what it is!
-So, here’s how to get unhigh fast:
+But there’s nothing you can do at this point.
+As they say, it is what it is!
+So, here are some of our top tips:

 Drinking water won’t flush THC instantly, but staying hydrated supports overall metabolism.
-Pair it with a light snack: complex carbs, a banana, or whole-grain toast.
-This helps stabilize blood sugar, and the fuel can act as a hard reserve for your brain, reducing dizziness and nausea.
+Pair it with a light snack, such as complex carbs, a banana, or whole-grain toast.
+This helps stabilize blood sugar, and the fuel can act as a reserve for your brain, reducing dizziness and nausea.

 Slow, deep breaths send calming signals to your nervous system, effectively telling it to lower your heart rate.
 Try inhaling for four counts, holding for two, and exhaling for six.

 Stand up and walk around if you can.
-Even a five-minute stroll or gentle stretching on the floor can help ease the fuzzy headspace and encourage circulation, speeding up your journey to baseline.
+Even a five-minute stroll or gentle stretching can help ease the fuzzy headspace and encourage circulation, speeding up your return to baseline.

 A cool shower or a splash of cold water on your face tightens blood vessels and can shock your system back to alertness, sort of in the same way black peppercorn works.
 Wet a washcloth and press it to your forehead and neck if a shower isn’t possible.

 Lie down in a dark, quiet space and close your eyes if your schedule allows.
-Sleep accelerates THC metabolism.
 Your liver keeps working while your brain rests.
 Even a 30-minute power nap can do wonders.

 Citrusy lemon and warming ginger both have compounds that support digestion and mood.
 Sip ginger tea with a squeeze of lemon or chew on a candied ginger piece to settle your stomach and sharpen your senses.